Procida: A Guide to Visiting Italy’s Most Colorful Island

 The road to Marina Corricella is either by the sea or through four stairways that have different routes.
 The primary way to the village is via the Gradinata del Pennino and the Gradinata Scura.

-8. Isola di Vivara
+8. Walk to Isola di Vivara.

-Now considered a natural reserve, Vivara is a residual ridge of an ancient volcanic crater in the shape of a crescent.
+Flanking Procida to the southwest, Isola di Vivara is a small, naturally rich island in the Gulf of Naples.
+Now considered a nature reserve, Vivara is a residual ridge of an ancient volcanic crater in the shape of a crescent.

 Following the Saracen invasions, the inhabitants were displaced to new locations on the island, one of the first ones being Casale Vascello.